John Pennycuick (British Army infantry officer): Second Anglo-Sikh War

 He exchanged from the 17th Regiment to the 24th Regiment of Foot in 1848.
 Later that year, he commanded a brigade in the Second Anglo-Sikh War, composed of the 24th Regiment and Bengal Native infantry battalions, in the 3rd Division commanded by Major General Joseph Thackwell (later by Sir Colin Campbell).
 His brigade led the attack ordered by Lord Gough at the Battle of Chillianwalla on 13 January 1849.
 After rushing forward without firing to seize the Sikh guns, the 24th Regiment lost touch with the rest of their brigade and was left exposed to enemy fire from the surrounding jungle.
 The 24th was driven back, and lost its Queen's Colour.
 Pennycuick and Lieutenant-Colonel Brooks of the 24th Regiment were killed, along with 20 other officers and 497 other ranks, including Pennycuick's 17-year-old son, who was serving as an ensign.

 Family

 He had married Sarah Farrell, daughter of the vicar of Rathcline, County Longford, in 1820.
 They had five sons and six daughters.
 His eldest surviving son, James Farrell Pennycuick, joined the British Army, serving in the Crimea and the Indian Mutiny, and retired as a full general.
 A younger son, Colonel John Pennycuick, became a British Army engineer and civil servant who also served in India.
 His son Alexander fell in the Battle of Chillianwala at the age 17, while defending the body of his father.
 His youngest son, Charles Edward Ducat Pennycuick, served as the Mayor of Colombo, the Postmaster General of Ceylon and the Treasurer of Ceylon.
 His grandson, John Pennycuick, was an English barrister and judge.
-His eldest daughter, Ruth Pennycuick married Scottish grazier and pastoralist James Bruce Gill, brother of Astronomer Sir David Gill.
+His eldest daughter, Ruth Pennycuick married Scottish grazier and pastoralist Reset Bruce Gill, brother of Astronomer Sir David Gill.